Preservation theorems for Tarski's relation algebra: The forward function-preserving fragment is finitely generated

 \section{The forward function-preserving fragment is finitely generated}

-In our proof of Theorem~\ref{thm:main}, we made use of the fact that any binary relation can be represented as a composition $f^\smile\circ g$, where $f,g$ are partial functions.
+In our proof of Theorem~\ref{thm:main}, we implicitly made use of the fact that any binary relation can be represented as a composition $f^\smile\circ g$, where $f,g$ are partial functions.
 That is, we crucially made use of the inverse operation.
-This is indeed essential to the proof: if we restrict attention to direction-preserving operations we do get a binary relation algebra that is finitely generated.
+This is indeed essential to the proof: as we will now show, if we restrict attention to direction-preserving operations (\emph{forward} operations, as we will call them below), then we do get a binary relation algebra that is finitely generated.

 Formally, we say that an $n$-ary operation $O$ on binary relations is \emph{forward} if for all structures $A$ over signature $\sigma=\{R_1, \ldots, R_n\}$ and for all pairs $(a,b)\in \dom(A)$, we have that $(a,b)\in O(A)$ if and only if $(a,b)\in O({A_a})$ where $A_a$ is the substructure of $A$ generated by $a$, i.e., the induced substructure of $A$ whose domain consists of all elements reachable from $a$ by a finite directed path along the relations $R_1^A, \ldots, R_n^A$.
 In particular, this implies that, whenever $(a,b)\in O(A)$ then $b$ must belong to $A_a$.
-We say that $O$ is \emph{forward over a class of structures $K$} if the above holds for all structures $A\in K$.
+We say that $O$ is \emph{forward over a class of structures $K$} if the above holds for all structures $A\in K$. \footnote{Note that being forward is a stronger requirement than requiring that $b\in A_a$ for all $(a,b)\in O(A)$.
+Indeed, the operation defined by the \TRA-expression $R\cap (R^\smile\circ R)$ satisfies the latter requirement but is not forward.}

-\begin{lemma} Let $K$ be any FO-definable class of structures, and let $O$ be any FO-definable operation on binary relations that is forward over $K$.
-Then there is a natural number $m$ such that, for all structures $A\in K$ and $a,b\in \dom(A)$, whether $(a,b)$ belongs to $O(A)$ depends only on the substructure of $A$ consisting of the elements reachable from $a$ by a directed path of length at most $m$. \end{lemma}
+\begin{lem} Let $K$ be any FO-definable class of structures, and let $O$ be any FO-definable operation on binary relations that is forward over $K$.
+Then there is a natural number $m$ such that, for all structures $A\in K$ and $a,b\in \dom(A)$, whether $(a,b)$ belongs to $O(A)$ depends only on the substructure of $A$ consisting of the elements reachable from $a$ by a directed path of length at most $m$. \end{lem}

 \begin{proof} This can be shown using a simple compactness argument \cite{vanBenthem2007:new}: let $\chi$ be the FO-sentence defining $K$, and let $n$ be the arity of the operation $O$.
 By assumption, $O$ is defined by a first-order formula $\phi(x,y)$ over the signature consisting of the relation symbols $R_1, \ldots, R_n$.
 Let $P$ be a fresh unary relation symbol, let $\phi^P$ be the result of relativising all quantifiers in $\phi$ by $P$ (i.e., replacing $\exists z$ by $\exists z(P(z)\land\ldots)$ and replacing $\forall z$ by $\forall z(P(z)\to\ldots)$).
 Furthermore, for every natural number $k$, let $\psi_k(x)$ be the \FO-formula expressing that all elements reachable from $x$ by a directed path of length at most $k$ satisfy $P$.
 Then $\{\chi, \psi_k(x)\mid k\geq 0\}\models \forall y(\phi(x,y)\leftrightarrow (P(y)\land \phi^P(x,y)))$.
 It follows by compactness that, for some $m$, $\{\chi, \psi_k(x)\mid 0\leq k\leq m\}\models \forall y(\phi(x,y)\leftrightarrow (P(y)\land \phi^P(x,y)))$.
 This proves the lemma. \end{proof}